lino-framework/lino/docs/dev/install.rst

     Babel 1.3, Jinja 2.7.2, Sphinx 1.3a0, python-dateutil 2.1, OdfPy ODFPY/0.9.6,
     docutils 0.11, suds 0.4, PyYaml 3.10, Appy 0.9.0 (2014/06/23 22:15).

-If you can now continue here:

-- :ref:`lino.tutorial.hello`
-- :ref:`Lino Polls tutorial <lino.tutorial.polls>`
+The above launches Python with the `-m` switch which basically instructs it to just import the specified the :mod:`lino.hello` module.

 Using the development version
 -----------------------------

-But if you want to use Lino's newest features before they get officially released on PyPI, or if you possibly want to contribute to the project.
+You should install the development version if you want to use Lino's newest features before they get officially released on PyPI, or if you possibly want to contribute to the project.